My Professional Story

 1. COMPETENCIES: (a) career and academic counseling; (b) professional training; mentoring; teaching; (c) program development, management, and assessment; (d) writing.

 2. Professional SUCCESS: I have a proven track record of working effectively with graduate and undergraduate, international and domestic, first generation, traditional, second language, and students with disabilities as well as with professionals, staff, faculty, and administration across disciplines/professions.
-I work at the meta-level, teaching students HOW (not what) to think/engage/grow.
+I work at the meta-level, teaching clients HOW (not what) to think/engage/grow.

 3. INTERESTS: career development in higher education and beyond; grief counseling; composition and rhetoric; learning theories; neurobiology; blogging; starting & running an educational consultancy non-profit (https://alkadevika.com); mindfulness as a tool for meaningful work & being.